ravi419/mtc-repo-backend/README.md

-# mtc-repo-backend
+# This is a prod python repo is for backend infra as code developer.
-python Code for MTC
+The infra was last modified by Ravi Mallikarjun